Deep Learning-Based Modeling of 5G Core Control Plane for 5G Network Digital Twin: Realization of Deep Learning Models

 \subsubsection{Embedding Layer}

-This layer converts the data into vectors of dimension $d_{model}$, the same dimension of the encoder/decoder.
-In NLP, this operation is called Embedding, which uses a trainable embedding layer to convert words to vectors (Word2Vec) based on the dictionary number.
-Unlike words, a signaling message contains multiple IEs, and each IE has a corresponding dictionary, so the IEs in the signaling need to be embedded separately and then summed up to become vectors of dimension $d_{model}$, as shown in Fig.\ref{embed}.
-Unlike adjacent words with fixed intervals, signaling messages have different time intervals, so the time difference between each message and the first registration message also needs to be embedded.
-Due to the lack of periodicity in signaling messages, embedding is performed by a feedforward neural network.
+This layer converts the data into vectors of dimension $d_{model}$, which is the same dimension as the encoder/decoder.
+In NLP, this operation is known as Embedding, which uses a trainable embedding layer to convert words to vectors (Word2Vec) based on the corresponding dictionary number.
+However, in contrast to words, signaling messages contain multiple IEs, with each IE having its own associated dictionary.
+Therefore, the IEs in the signaling need to be embedded separately and then summed up to create vectors of dimension $d_{model}$, as shown in Fig. \ref{embed}.
+Unlike adjacent words with fixed intervals, signaling messages have different time intervals, so the time difference between each message and the initial registration message also requires embedding.
+The embedding operation is performed by a feedforward neural network.